Roof of fourth ventricle

 The roof of fourth ventricle is the dorsal surface of the fourth ventricle.

 It corresponds to the ventral surface of the cerebellum.

 The upper portion of the roof is formed by the cerebellum.

 The roof of ventricle is diamond shaped and can be divided into superior and inferior parts.

 The superior part or cranial part is formed by superior cerebellar peduncles and superior medullary velum.
+The inferior or caudal part is formed by ventricular ependyma and double fold of pia mater.